TheNathannator/PlasticBand/Docs/Other/Santroller.md

 # Santroller Devices

 Santroller Devices are devices programmed using the newest version of the [Santroller Configuration Tool](https://github.com/sanjay900/guitar-configurator).
 This is a tool written by [sanjay900](https://github.com/sanjay900) for emulating most instruments.
-On a PC, these will use a format similar to a PS3 Instrument, or an Xbox 360 instrument on Windows.
-However, these devices also have some additional features that the standard instruments dont have, along with some semantics to their revision number.
+On a PC, these will use a format similar to a PS3 instrument, or an Xbox 360 instrument on Windows.
+However, these devices also have some additional features that the standard instruments don't have, along with semantics to some device IDs.

+**NOTE:** Since the new version of the configurator is still in development, the details here are subject to change.
+Things should be finalized when it releases fully.

 ## Table of Contents